Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 High-level interface

-The high-level interface in Amazon SDK for Java 2.x is called the DynamoDB enhanced client.
+The high-level interface in the Amazon SDK for Java 2.x is called the DynamoDB enhanced client.
 This interface provides a more idiomatic code authoring experience.

 The enhanced client offers a way to map between client-side data classes and DynamoDB tables designed to store that data.
 You define the relationships between tables and their corresponding model classes in your code.
 Then, you can rely on the SDK to manage the data type manipulation.
-For more information about the enhanced client, see DynamoDB enhanced client API in the Amazon SDK for Java 2.x documentation.
+For more information about the enhanced client, see DynamoDB enhanced client API in the Amazon SDK for Java 2.x Developer Guide.

 import org.slf4j.*; import software.amazon.awssdk.enhanced.dynamodb.*; import software.amazon.awssdk.enhanced.dynamodb.mapper.annotations.*; import software.amazon.awssdk.enhanced.dynamodb.model.*; import software.amazon.awssdk.services.dynamodb.model.ReturnConsumedCapacity; public class DynamoDbEnhancedClientPutItem { private static final DynamoDbEnhancedClient ENHANCED_DYNAMODB_CLIENT = DynamoDbEnhancedClient.builder().build(); private static final DynamoDbTable<YourItem> DYNAMODB_TABLE = ENHANCED_DYNAMODB_CLIENT.table("YourTableName", TableSchema.fromBean(YourItem.class)); private static final Logger LOGGER = LoggerFactory.getLogger(PutItem.class); private void putItem() { PutItemEnhancedResponse<YourItem> response = DYNAMODB_TABLE.putItemWithResponse(PutItemEnhancedRequest.builder(YourItem.class) .item(new YourItem("123", "cart#123", "YourItemData", 500)) .returnConsumedCapacity(ReturnConsumedCapacity.TOTAL) .build()); LOGGER.info("PutItem call consumed [" + response.consumedCapacity().capacityUnits() + "] Write Capacity Unites (WCU)"); } @DynamoDbBean public static class YourItem { public YourItem() {} public YourItem(String pk, String sk, String itemData, int inventory) { this.pk = pk; this.sk = sk; this.itemData = itemData; this.inventory = inventory; } private String pk; private String sk; private String itemData; private int inventory; @DynamoDbPartitionKey public void setPk(String pk) { this.pk = pk; } public String getPk() { return pk; } @DynamoDbSortKey public void setSk(String sk) { this.sk = sk; } public String getSk() { return sk; } public void setItemData(String itemData) { this.itemData = itemData; } public String getItemData() { return itemData; } public void setInventory(int inventory) { this.inventory = inventory; } public int getInventory() { return inventory; } } }

-Amazon SDK for Java 1.x has its own high-level interface, which is often referred to by its main class DynamoDBMapper.
+The Amazon SDK for Java 1.x has its own high-level interface, which is often referred to by its main class DynamoDBMapper.
 The Amazon SDK for Java 2.x is published in a separate package (and Maven artifact) named software.amazon.awssdk.enhanced.dynamodb.
 The Java 2.x SDK is often referred to by its main class DynamoDbEnhancedClient.

 High-level interface using immutable data classes